ugoviti/izpbx/README.md

 `APP_PORT_RTP_START=10000`
 `APP_PORT_RTP_END=10200`
 for best security, fine-tune the ports range based on your needs by not using standard port ranges!

-# Limits of this project
-- Deploy 1 izPBX instance for every host.
-No multi deploy works out of the box by default when using `network_mode: host` (look **Advanced Production Configuration Examples** section for Multi-Tenant Solutions)
-- Container Antipattern Design (FreePBX was not designed to run as containerized app, and its ecosystem requires numerous modules to function, and the FreePBX modules updates will managed by FreePBX Admin Modules Pages itself not by izPBX container updates)

 # Deploy izPBX
 Using **docker-compose** is the suggested method: